json-api/json-api/format/index.md

 * `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.

+Any other top-level member in a resource object represents an "attribute".
+An attribute may contain any valid JSON value.

+> Note: Although has-one foreign keys are often stored as columns in a database alongside other fields, foreign keys **MUST NOT** be included in a resource's attributes.
+All relations **MUST** be represented under a resource's links object, as described below.

 Here's how an article (i.e. a resource of type "articles") might appear in a document:

 ```javascript